UKDataServiceOpen/text-mining/README.md

 The training materials - including webinar recordings, slides, and sample Python code - can be found in the following folders:
 * [code](./code) - run and/or download text-mining code using our Jupyter notebook resources.
-* [faq]() - read through some of the frequently asked questions that are posed during our webinars.
-* [installation](./installation) - view instructions for how to download and install Python and other packages necessary for working with new forms of data.
-* [reading-list]() - explore further resources including articles, books, online resources and more.
 * [webinars](./webinars) - watch recordings of our webinars and download the underpinning slides.

 ## Acknowledgements